agvxov/csope/README.md

 # Installation
 You will have to compile from source.

-After you made sure you have the following (dev) libraries installed:
+After you made sure you have the following installed:

 	ncurses
 	GNU Readline
 	GNU History (should come with Readline)
+	Lex (or GNU Flex)
+	Yacc (or GNU Bison)

 Just run: